-Here's a run down of what's changed at Timetastic, driven by GDPR in the last few months:
+Here's a run down of what's changed at Timetastic, driven by GDPR:

 Please note, ff you are conducting your own GDPR assessments then please also read this article on GDPR.